andrew-aladev/ocg/README.md

 You can combine generators using `and`, `mix` and `or`.

-`and` will provide all combinations between generators.
+`and` method will provide all combinations between generators.

-`mix` will merge right generator combinations into left without combining.
+`mix` method will merge right generator combinations into left without combining.

-`or` will concat generator combinations without merging.
+`or` method will concat generator combinations without merging.

 `reset` method allows to receive combinations once again.

 `next` method returns next combination.

 `last` method returns last combination.

 `started?` method returns true when at least one combination was generated.

 `finished?` method returns true when all combination were generated.

 `length` returns combinations length.

 ## Why?